 Excepted yield per Watt and number of lights

 The number of lights you need depends upon how much yield you would like from your grow area.
-We advertise that our lights achieve 1 gram per Watt (1gm/W) of dried product, so about 25 grams per SGL6 and 250 grams per SK450.
+We advertise that our lights achieve 1 gram per Watt (1gm/W) of dried product, so about 250 grams per SK450.
 Our more experienced users regularly yield 1.2 – 1.5 grams per Watt using the correct combination of grow methods and supplements.
 However, this is something we avoid advertising due to liability issues, as there are so many variables to growing indoors that we have no control over.

 As mentioned near the top of this section, we advertise that any reasonably competent grower will be able to yield 1 gram of dried product (such as ghost peppers) per watt of power consumption (25W=25gm; 250W=250gm).
 However, we have many satisfied customers that regularly yield 1.2-1.5gm/W, and more, using the correct combination of grow methods (see below) and supplements.
 These figures meet or exceed all other grow lighting efficiencies.

 How should I mount my Super Grow LED Lights?

 This is a matter of preference.
 Some people choose to mount their LED grow lights with hooks, chains, string, etc. A popular solution is to use “yo-yo’s” made from rope or wire that will support the weight of the SGLEDs.
 As our LED grow lights weighs in at about 5 pounds (2.26 kg), several may be hung from a pair of yo-yo’s.
 The SK450 weighs approximately 20 pounds and we regularly hang two of these per set of yo-yo’s.